Guide to the 2020 Presidential Primaries

 When are the Primary Elections?
 Utah’s Presidential Primary Elections will be held on “Super Tuesday” on March 3, 2020.
 The Democratic and Republican Primaries will be held on the same day in Utah.
 Presidential Primaries and Caucuses in other states will be held from Feb 3 through June 16th, though a large number of states will also hold their primaries on Super Tuesday.
 See the Primary Election Schedule here.

 Who can vote?
 All registered voters in Utah may cast a ballot, though each voter must choose either a Democratic or Republican ballot, and may not vote in both parties’ primaries.
 Only voters who are affiliated as a Republican or who declare at the polls may vote in a Republican primary, should there be one.
 Any registered voter may cast a ballot in the Democratic primary.
-Be sure to register to vote at least 30 days in advance in person or 7 days in advance online or by text!
+Be sure to register to vote at least 30 days in advance by mail or at least 7 days in advance in person, online or by text!
 How to register to vote.

 Upcoming Democratic Presidential Debates